 What is making you angry enough to yell at your kids?
 Learn to identify the real triggers which set off your temper.
 Are you short on patience?
-Do your feelings exist on a tight rope, threatening to fall off at the littlest trigger?
-Learn to identify the triggers that are causing you to yell at your kids and develop calming techniques so you can be a more calm parent and have positive connections with your children.
+Tired?
+Stressed?
+Overwhelmed?
+Learn to identify the triggers prompting you to yell at your kids and how to develop calming techniques so you can be a more calm parent and have positive connections with your children.

-I felt the anger growing stronger each time this dance repeated itself.
+I could feel the anger growing stronger each time this dance repeated itself.

 Before I could stop myself, the words erupted as I slammed my pen down and flew up the stairs.

 “Get in your beds!
 This is not OK, go to sleep!
 Get in your beds and go to sleep or I’m taking your stuffed animals!”

-I forcefully shut their doors and then sat on the top of the steps, listening to my own heartbeat thump loudly from the anger coursing through my veins.
+I forcefully shut their doors and then sat on the top of the steps, listening to my own heartbeat thump loudly.
 I dropped my head to my knees and the tears quickly sprang to my eyes.

-There I was, having my own major tantrum, completely loosing my cool and then to top it off, threatening to take the one thing they slept with every night for comfort.
+There I was, having my own major tantrum, completely loosing it and then to top it off, threatening to take the one thing they slept with every night for comfort.

 I hated the angry Mom I morphed into when I was stressed from work.
-The kids were just doing usual kid stuff, goofing off and having fun.
-But I was so blinded by anger I only saw their actions as a detraction from my work and intentionally pushing my buttons.
+The kids were just doing usual kid stuff, goofing off and having fun, although at bedtime, but I was blinded by anger I only saw their actions as a detraction from my work and intentionally pushing my buttons.

 I wiped my eyes and went to each of their rooms to apologize for yelling, tucked them in one last time and said goodnight.